Canyon: Largest

 In August 2013, the discovery of Greenland's Grand Canyon was reported, based on the analysis of data from Operation IceBridge.
 It is located under an ice sheet.
 At 750 km long, it is believed to be the longest canyon in the world.

-The Capertee Valley in Australia is commonly reported as being the second-widest canyon in the world.
+Despite not being quite as deep or long as Grand Canyon, the Capertee Valley in Australia is actually 1 km wider than Grand Canyon, making it the widest canyon in the world.

 Cultural significance

 Some canyons have notable cultural significance.
-Evidence of early hominids has been discovered in Africa's Olduvai Gorge.
+Evidence of archaic humans has been discovered in Africa's Olduvai Gorge.
 In the southwestern United States, canyons are important archeologically because of the many cliff-dwellings built in such areas, largely by the ancient Pueblo people who were their first inhabitants.

 Notable examples

-The following list contains only the most notable canyons of the world, arranged by continent and then country.
+The following list contains only the most notable canyons of the world, grouped by region.